Resources

 How 3D Mapping is Transforming Heritage Records

-From ancient rock art to Victorian-era buildings, 3D scanning is creating permanent digital records of heritage sites facing erosion or loss.
+From ancient rock art to Victorian-era buildings, 3D scanning is creating permanent, shareable digital records of heritage sites facing erosion or demolition.

 February 28, 2024